 Members of the Center for Civic Engagement, Brothers at Bard, and La Voz attend the Black History Month Kingston Gala.

 The Center for Civic Engagement realizes Bard’s vision— to act as a private institution in the public interest.
 CCE initiates programs, fosters sustained partnerships, and supports and connects student, faculty, and staff of Bard’s local, national, and international networks as they work to make a difference in the civic life of their communities.

 Bard students perform water tests at Norrie Point Environmental Education Center in Staatsburg, New York, as part of A Day in the Life of the Hudson River.

 What We Do

-The Center for Civic Engagement (CCE) at Bard College supports, coordinates, and promotes a wide array of student and institutional initiatives—from the student-initiated Trustee Leader Scholar Program, to the public high school early college movement and degree-granting programs in prisons, to international dual-degree partnerships with universities in Kyrgyzstan, East Jerusalem, and Russia.
+The Center for Civic Engagement (CCE) at Bard College supports, coordinates, and promotes a wide array of student and institutional initiatives—from the student-initiated Trustee Leader Scholar Program, to the public high school early college movement and degree-granting programs in prisons, to international dual-degree partnerships with universities in Kyrgyzstan and East Jerusalem.
 Bard uses its campus and resources to develop and support robust and sustainable partnerships to address local, national, and global problems, reach underserved populations, and tackle critical issues of education and public policy.

 Bard College: Campus Compact